Instructional Design for e-Learning - NEW!

 - 2 proven validation techniques to test your e-learning courses.

 - Over 30 criteria to validate your e-learning design.

 - A self-paced e-learning module that addresses the evaluation of asynchronous e-learning.

 - All the worksheets, checklists, and forms in Microsoft® Word template format.
 Simply download the templates from your personal My Langevin website.

 - 90-day access to all recorded online sessions.

 - Free 1-year feedback service.
 Receive detailed feedback on your materials to help improve your courses.

 This workshop combines 3 synchronous sessions with additional self-paced activities.
-You will spend approximately 7.5 hours live, online learning how to apply a sound instructional design process to all your e-learning projects.
-An additional 3 to 4 hours will be required for pre-course work and intersession assignments.
+You will spend time live, online learning how to apply a sound instructional design process to all your e-learning projects.
+Also, 3 to 4 hours will be required for pre-course work and intersession assignments.

 Maximum Class Size: 15 participants (We limit class size to ensure maximum value and participation for our clients.)

 - Log in to our Adobe Connect platform using a standard web browser and access the audio for the workshop using a telephone and headset (or ear buds with a microphone).
 A toll-free teleconference number will be provided.